Jacrac04/DFM-Bot/README.md

     - This should look like `https://www.drfrostmaths.com/do-question.php?aaid=12345678` or `12345678`
     - make sure that there is nothing else like `qnum=5` in it.
 6. Select manual or auto submit.
     - Auto submit lets you enter the amount of the questions for it to answer and it will go through and answer them for you.
+You can enter a min and max value for delay and it will pick a random delay between them.
 After clicking start, if you refresh your Dr forst page you should see questions being answered.
     - Manual submit will give you the answer for the currrent question and then you can enter it yourself.
 7. Click start.